Active RIS-Empowered Covert Satellite-Terrestrial Communications: Introduction

-\item \textit{Generative DRL Algorithm Design}: Since the formulated ASCCOP is a dynamic long-term optimization problem and involves the strict covert constraint, we propose a generative deterministic policy gradient (GDPG) algorithm to efficiently explore the decision space.
+\item \textit{Generative Online DRL Algorithm Design}: Since the formulated ASCCOP is a dynamic long-term optimization problem and involves the strict covert constraint, we propose a generative deterministic policy gradient (GDPG) algorithm to efficiently explore the decision space.
 Specifically, the proposed GDPG algorithm integrates the generative diffusion model (GDM) into the deterministic policy gradient (DPG) algorithm as the multimodal policy representation in the complex and high-dimensional state-action spaces, thereby generating diverse and high-quality samples through a series of denoising steps to explore the state-action space more efficiently.
 Moreover, we incorporate an action gradient mechanism to guide the policy towards the higher-value regions by refining better state-action pairs with the gradient ascent method.

-\item \textit{Performance Validation}: Simulation results demonstrate that the proposed approach outperforms important benchmarks in terms of the sum channel capacity of all ground users, fairness among all ground users, and covertness of the system.
-Moreover, some deployment experiments verify that the inference time of the proposed algorithm is in the order of tens of milliseconds, which reveals the applicability of the proposed approach. \end{itemize}
+\item \textit{Performance Validation}: Simulation results demonstrate that the proposed approach outperforms important benchmarks in terms of the sum channel capacity of all ground users, fairness among all ground users, and covertness of the system. \end{itemize}